WojciechMatuszewski/programming-notes/learn-you-some-lambda-best-practice.md

 - with `Kinesis` the flood of messages can be amortized by the ability to hold messages for up to 7 days.

-- `SNS / EventBridge` can be a bit problematic.
+* `SNS / EventBridge` can be a bit problematic.
 There are retry mechanism in place, but what if they fail?.
 Remember that `SNS` wait for the acknowledge message for 15s, otherwise will consider given message as a failure in delivery.
 You can always rely on `dead-letter queue`

 There might a problem with `Kinesis` where one _poison message_ can really screw you up, being delivered over and over to your lambda function.
 You can control this behavior though using `on-failure destination` and `maximum age of record`.

+## Service Proxy

+This is where you bypass compute layer (your lambda) and go directly to a service.
+The example here would be going to eg. DynamoDB directly.

+You **should consider** using **service proxies** when you are **concerned about cold start overhead or a burst limit of lambda**.

+This solution is not without downsites though:

+- you loose exponential backoff and retries (SDK is doing that for you)

+* you loose logging

+- you loose the ability to use 3rd party tracing tools

+* you loose the ability for having custom error handling logic

+- **VTL is hard to test / write**

+## Load testing

+- model your load test to resamble the actual traffic.
+Do not create artificially steep concurrency curve.

+* use user stories for testing.
+Do not hammer specific endpoint.
+By doing that you are testing the AWS and not your service.

+- artillery.io can be helpful.
+As an alternative you should look into `serverless-artillery`

+## Handling RDS connections

+- default config for RDS is just bad for lambda.

+* use **RDS Proxy**.

+## Lambda Destinations

+- works only for **async / stream based invocations**.
+So SQS, SNS, Kinesis, DynamoDB streams ...

+* gives you much more information than DLQ, even provides you the stack trace.

+- prefer Lambda Destinations when you can.

+* remember that Lambda Destinations are not only about failure. **There is also `onSuccess` event you can configure**.
+You would use it when you have `one hop` situation.
+Other than that **prefer step functions**.